andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 Why?
 ------

 I work mostly with metal-organic cages and, in that field, the pore is often visualised with a software called VOIDOO ([see here](https://pubmed.ncbi.nlm.nih.gov/15299456/)), which makes very pretty images.
-Simply, I wanted to recreate that, quickly (just for visualisation) and in Python (to interface with an [_stk_](https://stk.readthedocs.io/en/stable/) molecule).
+I wanted to recreate that, quickly (just for visualisation) and in Python (to interface with an [_stk_](https://stk.readthedocs.io/en/stable/) molecule).
 I initially planned on performing cheap dynamics on what I termed a ``Blob`` inside the cage, allowing it to mould to the interior surface.
-However, that was overcomplicating a relatively simple solution: just inflate a balloon inside the pore!
+However, that was overcomplicating the issue.
+Instead, just inflate a balloon inside the pore!

 An example usage that highlights "why" is available as part of my YouTube tutorials: